jsveron23/scu-inspector/README.md

 Please, write [issue](https://github.com/jsveron23/scu-inspector/issues) or PR, if have any feedback.

 It does not display after filtered by false in SCU.
-So you can just check what props were not apply filtering.
+So you can just check what props were not apply by filtered.

 ## Synopsis